Synthetic monitoring

 In software design, web design, and electronic product design, synthetic monitoring (also known as active monitoring or proactive monitoring) is a monitoring technique that is done by using a simulation or scripted recordings of transactions.
-Behavioral scripts (or paths) are created to simulate an action or path that a customer or end-user would take on a site, application, or other software (or even hardware).
+Behavioral scripts (or paths) are created to simulate an action or path that a customer or end user would take on a site, application, or other software (or even hardware).
 Those paths are then continuously monitored at specified intervals for performance, such as functionality, availability, and response time measures.

-Synthetic monitoring enables a webmaster or an IT/Operations professional to identify problems and determine if a website or application is slow or experiencing downtime before that problem affects actual end-users or customers.
-This type of monitoring does not require actual traffic, thus the name synthetic, so it enables companies to test applications 24x7, or test new applications prior to a live customer-facing launch.
+Synthetic monitoring enables a webmaster or an IT/Operations professional to identify problems and determine if a website or application is slow or experiencing downtime before that problem affects actual end users or customers.
+This type of monitoring does not require actual traffic, thus the name synthetic, as it enables companies to test applications 24x7, or test new applications prior to a live customer-facing launch.

 Because synthetic monitoring is a simulation of typical user behavior or navigation through a website, it is often best used to monitor commonly trafficked paths and critical business processes.
-Synthetic tests must be scripted in advance, so it is not feasible to measure performance for every permutation of a navigational path an end-user might take.
+Synthetic tests must be scripted in advance, so it is not feasible to measure performance for every permutation of a navigational path an end user might take.
+These scripts are then injected into the code of the application or website, which is then tested under artificial loads.
+This, of course, can be a contrast to actual load/traffic when the design goes live.
+In this case, real user monitoring is performed, where the performance metrics are tested against real loads.
 This is more suited for passive monitoring.

-Synthetic testing is useful for measuring uptime, availability, and response time of critical pages and transactions (how a site performs from all geographies) but doesn't monitor or capture actual end-user interactions, see Website monitoring.
+Synthetic testing is useful for measuring uptime, availability, and response time of critical pages and transactions (how a site performs from all geographies) but doesn't monitor or capture actual end user interactions, see Website monitoring.